thoughtbot/ember-cli-rails/README.md

 ## Additional Information

-When running in the development environment, EmberCLI Rails runs `ember build` with the `--output-path` and `--watch` flags on.
-The `--watch` flag tells EmberCLI to watch for file system events and rebuild when an EmberCLI file is changed.
+When running in the development environment, Ember CLI Rails runs `ember build` with the `--output-path` and `--watch` flags on.
+The `--watch` flag tells Ember CLI to watch for file system events and rebuild when an Ember CLI file is changed.
 The `--output-path` flag specifies where the distribution files will be put.
-EmberCLI Rails does some fancy stuff to get it into your asset path without polluting your git history.
-Note that for this to work, you must have `config.consider_all_requests_local = true` set in `config/environments/development.rb`, otherwise the middleware responsible for building EmberCLI will not be enabled.
+Ember CLI Rails does some fancy stuff to get it into your asset path without polluting your git history.
+Note that for this to work, you must have `config.consider_all_requests_local = true` set in `config/environments/development.rb`, otherwise the middleware responsible for building Ember CLI will not be enabled.

 Alternatively, if you want to override the default behavior in any given Rails environment, you can manually set the `config.use_ember_middleware` and